Venice

 Advertising

 L.A. is a sprawling, hugely varied place, which can make deciding on where to stay in Los Angeles a difficult task.
 You could go all out with a plush hotel by the beach, or opt for a more affordable budget hotel and save those extra dollars for increasingly costly cocktails.
 You could stay in the midst of the action of Hollywood’s famous attractions, or get as far away as possible and find the real L.A.
-If you’re struggling to decide, we’ve taken some of the guesswork out of where to stay in Los Angeles with these five neighborhoods, including Downtown’s most talked-about area and a vibrant beachside ‘hood.
-We’ve even called out which areas can be reached by the L.A.
+If you’re struggling to decide, I’ve taken some of the guesswork out of where to stay in Los Angeles with these six neighborhoods, including a vibrant beachside locale and the one section of Downtown that’s actually worth staying in.
+I’ve even called out which areas can be reached by the L.A.
 Metro—so that infamous L.A. traffic won’t clog up your trip and get in the way of your plans for all of the city’s amazing things to do.

 First time visiting?
-We suggest brushing up on these 20 essential L.A. travel tips.
+I suggest brushing up on these 20 essential L.A. travel tips.

 RECOMMENDED: The best hotels in Los Angeles